-We don’t like exceptions but we always have to deal with them.
-The great news is that Exception handling in Java is extremely robust and easy to understand and use.
-Exceptions in java can arise from different kinds of situations such as wrong data entered by the user, hardware failure, network connection failure, Database server down, etc. The code that specifies what to do in specific exception scenarios is called exception handling.
+Exceptions in Java can arise from different kinds of situations such as wrong data entered by the user, hardware failure, network connection failure, or a database server that is down.
+The code that specifies what to do in specific exception scenarios is called exception handling.

 Java Exception handling framework is used to handle runtime errors only.
 The compile-time errors have to be fixed by the developer writing the code else the program won’t execute.